Omar Kholeif

-Professor Kholeif is concerned with the concept of “dreamwork”—the work of safeguarding aesthetic culture.
+Professor Kholeif leads the curatorial practices subject area at The Glasgow School of Art.
+They are concerned with the concept of “dreamwork”—the work of safeguarding material and aesthetic culture.
 This, they argue is the necessary role of historians, curators, and academics today.

-Their relationship to this field of discourse emerged via research into the concept of “difference”—the embodied experience of erasure and coterminously examining the influence of seeming “marginal error” in history.
+Their relationship to this field of discourse emerged via research into the concept of “difference”—the embodied experience of erasure and coterminously examining the influence of seeming “error” within the margins of "history."
 Kholeif analyses the social, aesthetic and political impulses surrounding “difference” through an interdisciplinary approach that draws from cultural studies and anthropology threading through the crosscurrents of visual culture.

-Working as an historian, author, artist, curator and museum director, Professor Omar Kholeif has been recognised internationally for their influential work, exploring the diasporic imagination through their study of contemporary media.
+Working as an historian, author, artist, curator and museum director, Professor Omar Kholeif, PhD has been recognised internationally for their influential work, exploring the diasporic imagination and through their study of contemporary media and material.
 Arguing that pictures exert their own agency over society, Kholeif explores the systems that enable various cultural tools to generate new epistemic structures.

 Working with artists and architects; historians and authors; technologists and entrepreneurs, Professor Kholeif has constituted multivalent acts of world building through books, biennials, broadcast, museum exhibitions, and through the (re)imagining of public collections and archives.

-As a scholar and educator, they welcome prospective students who are eager to engage with their own culturally situated contexts.
+As a scholar and educator, they welcome prospective research and postgraduate students who are eager to engage with their own culturally situated contexts.

 Art and Artists

-Over the last two decades, I have performed substantive research, authoring numerous texts and publications on modern and contemporary artists including:
+Over the last two decades, Professor Kholeif performed substantive research, authoring numerous texts and publications on modern and contemporary artists including, but not limited to:

 Etel Adnan, Lawrence Abu Hamdan, Yto Barrada, Sonia Balassanian, Judith Barry, Fiona Banner, Zarina Bhimji, Lynette Yiadom-Bokaye, Carlos Bunga, Huguette Caland, Saloua Raouda Choucair, Jimmie Durham, Simon Denny, Simone Fattal, Ryan Gander, Celia Hempton, Lubaina Himid CBE RA, Joana Hadjithomas and Khalil Joreige, Helen Khal, Astrid Klein, David Koloane, Anuar Khalifi, Lalitha Lajmi, Emily Jacir, Derek Jarman, Rashid Johnson, Marwan, Otobong Nkanga, Trevor Paglen, Heather Phillipson, Michael Rakowitz, James Richards, Nil Yalter, Hrair Sarkissian, Sean Scully, Peter Sedgley, Hassan Sharif, Wael Shawky, Magda Stawarska and Akram Zaatari.